 During construction, activities undertaken on site may have temporary adverse impacts on vehicle travellers and non-motorised road users (NMUs) as a result of vehicle noise and delays due to traffic management measures.
-The residential and commercial receptors are set-back at least 150m of the scheme and have a degree of screening from the A9 carriageway provided by tree belts.
 Road users will be informed of works through a media release, which will provide details of construction dates and times.
-The works will be of short duration (3-nights) and will move progressively along the full scheme extent.
+The works will be of short duration (4-days) and there are no pedestrian facilities within the scheme.
 With the following mitigation measures in place, the risk of significant impacts on population and human health is considered to be low:

-- Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance. - Any changes of schedule will be communicated within the local area throughout the programme. - Appropriate provisions / measures shall be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site (if required). - Journey planning information will be available for drivers online at the trafficscotland.org website.
-Journey planning information will also be available for drivers online through BEAR's social media platforms.
+- Local residents will be notified of the impending works.
+Information will provide contact details (office phone number and e-mail address) for the Project Engineer as well as a 24-hour contact number for the BEAR Scotland Control Room. - Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance. - Appropriate provisions / measures will be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site (if required). - Journey planning information will be available for drivers online at the trafficscotland.org website.
+Journey planning information will also be available for drivers online through BEAR Scotland's social media platforms.